mattmaynes2/aria/reports/research/06-CustomDevices.md

 the technique is reliable for devices which meet the power requirements, such as LED lamps, the power requirements of most home devices means that the applicability of this technique will be severely limited.
-Most devices are intended to be connected to a wall socket, meaning that they are expecting AC current, with a significantly higher amount of power than is available from a microcontroller such as an Arduino.
+Most devices are intended to be connected to a wall socket, meaning that they are expecting AC current, which a significantly higher amount of power than is available from a microcontroller such as an Arduino.

 ### Controlling AC power